 Past results are not necessarily indicative of future results.
 The risk of loss in trading can be substantial, carefully consider the inherent risks of such an investment in light of your financial condition.

 Day trading can be extremely risky.
-Day trading generally is not appropriate for someone of limited resources and limited investment or trading experience and low risk tolerance.
+Day trading generally is not appropriate for someone of limited resources and limited investment or trading experience and low-risk tolerance.
 You should be prepared to lose all of the funds that you use for day trading.
 And more, you should not fund day-trading activities with funds required to meet your living expenses or change your standard of living.

 You should be wary of advertisements or other statements that emphasize the potential for large profits in day trading.
 Day trading can also lead to large and immediate financial losses.

 Day trading will generate substantial commissions, even if the per trade cost is low.
-Day trading involves aggressive trading, and you will pay commission on each trade.
+Day trading involves aggressive trading, and you will pay a commission on each trade.
 The total daily commissions that you pay on your trades will add to your losses or significantly reduce your earnings.

 Day trading on margin may result in losses beyond your initial investment.
-An investment of less that $25,000 will significantly impair the ability of a day trader to make a profit.
+An investment of less than $25,000 will significantly impair the ability of a day trader to make a profit.
 Of course, an investment of $25,000 or more will not guarantee success.